 P=0.001

-No significant difference was shown at the primary composite safety endpoint1
+No significant difference was shown in the primary composite safety endpoint1

-• The most commonly observed components of the composite safety endpoint were protocol-defined hypertension (7 participants in Cohort 2, Injectafer arm; 6 participants in Cohort 2, SoC IV iron arm)1
+• The most commonly observed component of the composite safety endpoint was protocol-defined hypertension (7 participants in Cohort 2, Injectafer arm; 6 participants in Cohort 2, IV iron SoC arm)

-In pivotal trials 1 and 2 for Injectafer, serious anaphylactic/anaphylactoid reactions were reported in 0.1% (2/1775) of subjects receiving Injectafer3
+In clinical trials 1 and 2 for Injectafer, serious anaphylactic/anaphylactoid reactions were reported in 0.1% (2/1775) of subjects receiving Injectafer2

 References: